Theodosia Meade, Countess of Clanwilliam

-Early life and family
+Early life

+Theodosia Hawkins-Magill was born on 5 September 1743 in Brighton.
 She was the daughter and heir of Robert Hawkins-Magill (d.
 10 April 1745), of Gill Hall, Dromore, County Down, by his second wife, Anne Bligh, daughter of John Bligh, 1st Earl of Darnley and Theodosia Bligh, 10th Baroness Clifton.
+Her father died on 10 April 1745, when she was less than two years old and she inherited his fortune.
+Her mother remarried in December 1747, to Bernard Ward, and had a number of further children.
+Mrs Pendarves wrote of Bernard Ward and the former Lady Anne Hawkins-Magill: 'He wants taste and Lady Anne is so whimsical that I doubt her judgement'.

-She may have been called "Titty" by her family, as this was a pet name used for Theodosia's aunt, Lady Theodosia Bligh, who married William, 2nd Lord Brandon, in 1745.
+Theodosia may have been called "Titty" by her family, as this was a pet name used for Theodosia's aunt, Lady Theodosia Bligh, who married William, 2nd Lord Brandon, in 1745.

-When young, she was painted by both Reynolds and Gainsborough.
+When young, Theodosia Hawkins-Magill was painted by both Reynolds and Gainsborough, both paintings are now held by the Ulster Museum.

+Marriage and family

-On 29 August 1765 she married John Meade (21 April 1744 – 19 October 1800, St. Stephen's Green, Dublin), son and heir of Sir Richard Meade, 3rd Baronet, of Ballintober, Co.
+On 29 August 1765 Theodosia Hawkins-Magill married John Meade (21 April 1744 – 19 October 1800, St. Stephen's Green, Dublin), son and heir of Sir Richard Meade, 3rd Baronet, of Ballintober, Co.
 Cork, by Catherine, daughter of Henry Prittie, of Kilboy, Co.
 Tipperary.
+She was then known as Theodosia Meade.

-Sir John Meade, 4th Baronet, was created Baron Gillford, of the manor of Gillford, Co.
+Her husband was Member of Parliament for Banagher between 1764–66.
+On 17 November 1766 as Sir John Meade, 4th Baronet, he was created Baron Gillford, of the manor of Gillford, Co.
 Down, and Viscount Clanwilliam, of Co.
-Tipperary, on 17 November 1766, and Earl of Clanwilliam on 20 July 1776; all in the peerage of Ireland.
-Previously he had been MP for Banagher, 1764–66.
+Tipperary.
+Nearly a decade later, on 20 July 1776 he became Earl of Clanwilliam; all in the peerage of Ireland.
+This gave Theodosia the title of Countess of Clanwilliam, and was called Lady Clanwilliam.

 Between them (hers being the far greater share) their estates in 1799 were said to be worth £14,000 per annum, which made them approximately the eleventh largest landowners in Ireland.
+Theodosia had strong terms to her marriage settlement that prevented her husband from accessing and selling her estates.
+He was profligate and built up significant debts despite his wealth, owing £72,135 by 1787, and by his death in 1800 his estate had reduced considerably to service these debts.

+Between 1766 and 1782, the couple had ten children.

+Theodosia Meade, Countess of Clanwilliam died on 2 March 1817 and was buried in the cemetery of St Peter's Church, Preston Village.